 A study by Cordain et al. (2005) documents that lectins in legumes represent evolutionary defense mechanisms and can cause gastrointestinal problems in humans, as these foods have only been consumed regularly since the Neolithic period (approximately 10,000 years ago).
 Research shows that the relatively short evolutionary adaptation period was insufficient to develop full tolerance to antinutritional factors such as lectins, saponins, and protease inhibitors.
 Raw kidney beans, for example, contain toxic amounts of the lectin phytohemagglutinin, which triggers severe symptoms of poisoning even in small quantities.

-Ultimately, as human beings, we must ask ourselves why we do not avoid all these burdens and why we care so little about our diet, even though it is the very thing that sustains us.
+Ultimately, as humans, we must ask ourselves why we don’t avoid all these stresses and why we care so little about our diet, even though it is what sustains us.
 The uncomfortable truth is that our diet shapes us significantly.
 It is not merely relevant or important; it fundamentally shapes who we are.
 We are, to a significant extent, what we eat.
 A wild animal would probably think that we took a wrong turn in evolution, because we have “dumbed down” when it comes to our diet.

-We use the body’s reward mechanisms primarily as a tool for pleasure, rather than as a guide.
-Now, onions or healthy vegetables taste “boring.”
-Only when we trick the body with enough salt, sugar, and flavorings do we get the “taste” we prefer.
+We use the body’s reward mechanisms primarily as a tool for happiness, rather than as a guide.
+Now onions or healthy vegetables taste “boring.”
+Only when we trick the body enough with salt, sugar, and flavorings do we get the “taste” we prefer.
 In doing so, we as a species have turned evolution on its head, because we have decided not to prioritize survival, but rather to seek pleasure above all else.
 Perhaps we would have been more successful if we had not only hijacked the reward systems but also combined them with actual nutrients.

 The good news: Lectins can be deactivated